Mount Pleasant, Harare

 Mount Pleasant is a residential suburb of Harare, Zimbabwe, located in the northern part of the city.
 Originally a farm, the area was developed for housing in the early 20th-century and was a white suburb until Zimbabwe's independence in 1980.
 Today, Mount Pleasant is a multiracial community and is one of Harare's more affluent suburbs.

 Mount Pleasant contains a number of shopping centres and businesses.
 The suburb is home to three secondary schools and five primary schools.
 The University of Zimbabwe, the oldest and top-ranked university in Zimbabwe, is located in Mount Pleasant, as are Zimbabwe Open University and Arrupe Jesuit University.
 There are two athletic clubs in Mount Pleasant, the Old Georgians Sports Club and Mount Pleasant Sports Club.
 The area is represented in Parliament by the Mount Pleasant constituency.
 Mount Pleasant is bordered by the Avondale West, Vainona, Emerald Hill, Belgravia, and Marlborough suburbs.

 History

-Mount Pleasant was originally a farm, also named Mount Pleasant, until it was developed for residential housing beginning in 1902.Little is known about the genesis of Farm No 10, which was called Mount Pleasant, as the original owner is not known.
+Mount Pleasant was originally a farm, also named Mount Pleasant, until it was developed for residential housing beginning in 1902.
+Little is known about the genesis of Farm No 10, which was called Mount Pleasant, as the original owner is not known.
 John Kiddle sold it to Mollie Colenbrander for £100 after owning it for just five days.
 However, because of water issues, no development took place until 1902 when it was acquired by the Cape Town property developer and recent immigrant Alfred Blackburn, who also acquired and subdivided Avondale, and developed both areas into residential subdivisions.
-By the end of the Second World War, Mount Pleasant had become an extremely desirable place to live and was forever changed by the opening of the University of Zimbabwe in 1953.
+By the end of the Second World War, Mount Pleasant had become an extremely desirable place to live and was forever changed by the opening of the University of Rhodesia in 1953.